HaroonShahid1/Resume-Template/README.md

 5. **Print or Export as PDF**: Once satisfied with your changes, you can print your CV directly from the browser or use a browser extension to save it as a PDF.

-## License

-This CV Template is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as needed.

-## Credits

-Designed and developed by [Your Name].
-If you find this template helpful, consider giving credit or providing a link to this repository.

 Happy job hunting!